• Home

 • This blog has no commercial purpose

-• Hello, my name is Vic and I live in Richmond, VA.
-I work in program and professional development at Virginia Commonwealth University, and I have adored Jane Austen almost all of my life.
-I am a proud lifetime member of the Jane Austen Society of America.
-This blog is a personal blog written and edited by me.
-I do not accept any form of cash advertising, sponsorship, or paid topic insertions.
-However, I do accept and keep books, DVDs and CDs to review.
+• Hello, my name is Vic and I live in Maryland, USA.
+I have adored Jane Austen almost all of my life.
+I am a proud lifetime member of the Jane Austen Society of North America.
+This blog is a personal blog written and edited by me and my team.
+We do not accept any form of cash advertising, sponsorship, or paid topic insertions.
+However, we do accept and keep books and CDs to review.

-If you would like to share a new site, or point out an error, please email me.
-(Yes, I am fallible.
-I'll own up to my mistakes and will make the corrections with a polite smile on my face.)
-Write me at
+If you would like to share a new site, or point out an error, please email us.
+(Yes, we are fallible.
+We'll own up to our mistakes and will make the corrections with a polite smile on our faces.)
+Write us at

-Thank you for visiting my blog.
+Thank you for visiting this blog.
 Your comments and suggestions are most welcome.

 • Copyright Statement